Wartburg 353: Engine and transmission

 The Wartburg 353 was powered by a 1-litre displacement, 3-cylinder unit that took almost two decades to refine.
-While developing about 50 to 55 PS (depending on the carburetor type) its two-stroke engine design provided more than 100 N⋅m of torque (106 N⋅m in the last version), which was a typical figure for many larger four-stroke engines at that time.
+While developing about 50 to 55 PS (depending on the carburetor type), its two-stroke engine design provided more than 100 N⋅m of torque (106 N⋅m in the last version), which was a typical figure for many larger four-stroke engines at that time.
 The transmission was equipped with a freewheel, obviating the need to use the clutch between gears.
-Designed as a fuel efficiency measure and as means of protecting the engine from oil starvation due to the nature of 2-strokes, the device disabled engine braking; the car was able to coast whenever the throttle was released.
-Drivers had the option of turning the freewheel off through a switch under the steering column to benefit from engine braking, useful since the front brakes were prone to overheating and fading.
-However, most drivers never disabled the freewheel, because it made shifting gears significantly easier and smoother, though not quicker.
+Designed as a fuel efficiency measure and as a means of protecting the engine from oil starvation due to the nature of 2-strokes, the device disabled engine braking; the car could coast whenever the throttle was released.
+Drivers could turn the freewheel off through a switch under the steering column to benefit from engine braking, which was useful since the front brakes were prone to overheating and fading.
+However, most drivers never disabled the freewheel because it made shifting gears significantly easier and smoother, though not quicker.
 Earlier models had the gear stick on the steering column, although later versions had it on the floor.

 Today, 353s are customized for reaching speeds well about 200 km/h (125 mph), whereas the original design called for critical speed of 150–155 km/h and 12 seconds to accelerate to 100 km/h (62 mph), which was dealt with in second gear due to the high-revving engine.
-It was available both with four- and five-speed transmissions, although the latter was very rare.
+It was available with four- and five-speed transmissions, although the latter was rare.

 Popularity

 The 353 was a reasonable success throughout the Eastern bloc, with front-wheel drive.
-Its negatives were all due to its outmoded two-stroke engine.
+Its negatives were due to its outmoded two-stroke engine.
 However, in the Western European markets, the Wartburg was quite competitive especially because of its high maximum power of 58 hp at 5400rpm and top speed of 170km/h which is uncommon for passenger cars in the West, despite the two-stroke engine design.

-The last modernization of Wartburg took place in 1988 when the car got the new designation "1.3" and a four-stroke VW designed engine with a 1.3 litre displacement.
-In 1991 Opel bought the plant.
+The last modernization of Wartburg took place in 1988 when the car got the new designation "1.3" and a four-stroke VW-designed engine with a 1.3-liter displacement.
+In 1991, Opel bought the plant and Wartburg production ceased.

 Although the low price militated against the owners taking care of the car.
-Resale values were extremely low and in Finland, official figures on removals from the car register gave the Wartburg the shortest average life span of all listed manufacturers, this due to German reunification, the car ceased production in 1991, at nine years and three months.
+Resale values were extremely low, and in Finland, official figures on removals from the car register gave Wartburg the shortest average life span of all listed manufacturers, this due to German reunification, at nine years and three months.